-Final Cost Accounting Worksheet for Genome Theta, presented to the team’s inspectors at the 2016 FIRST Championship in St. Louis.
-Genome Theta is our robot for the 2016 FIRST Robotics Competition game, FIRST STRONGHOLD.
+Final Cost Accounting Worksheet for Genome Iota, presented to the team’s inspectors at the 2017 FIRST Championship in St. Louis.
+Genome Iota is our robot for the 2017 FIRST Robotics Competition game, FIRST STEAMWORKS.